How to Provision Windows 10 / 11 Device using Intune and Windows Autopilot

 Create a device group for Windows Autopilot

-A device group is required to assign a Windows Autopilot Deployment Profile.
+A device group is required to assign an Intune Autopilot Deployment Profile.
 We will create a group with dynamic membership using Autopilot device attributes (ZTDId).
-This will reduce manual efforts of adding each device to the group as the device automatically becomes a member of the group when the hardware hash is imported into Windows Autopilot.
+This will reduce the manual efforts of adding each device to the group as the device automatically becomes a member of the group when the hardware hash is imported into Windows Autopilot.

 To create a group that includes all of your Autopilot devices, use the below expression in the dynamic membership rule: